 “Incredible, isn’t it?”
 Twyla remarked to her captain as she neared.

 “What do you mean?” the first mate asked.

 “Take a look…seventeen raiders with crews who know how to fight and enjoy doing it.
 The smallest royal fleet, Equiosas, has only six warships.
 Their traders stay close to the shores and travel little outside their own.
-The elves limit their sails to the Zahnne Sea— You know, that huge inland sea that connects those unclaimed mountains?
+The elves limit their sails to ?
 The elves get to live in safety while letting the humans shield them from the orcs and ogres.
 Then who?
 Kaloriador?
 No, they couldn’t threaten us.
 That leaves only the Philanthians or Rohrland.”